-If you have cooked white rice on a stovetop before, you will notice that cooking Nasi Lemak uses the same technique with just a few additional ingredients.
+If you have cooked white rice on a stovetop before, making nasi lemak will feel quite familiar.
+You’re basically just adding a few extra aromatics for flavor.

 Pour 2 cups of uncooked white rice into a pot.
-Rinse three to four times or until the water is less murky.
+Rinse three to four times or until the water runs almost clear.

-Pour ½ cup coconut milk and 2 ½ cups of water over the rice.
+Add ½ cup coconut milk and 2 ½ cups of water to the rice.

-Add 1 knob of ginger (peeled; approximately 1 - 2 inches), and 1 teaspoon of salt to the pot.
+Add 1 knob of ginger (peeled; approximately 1 - 2 inches), and 1 teaspoon of salt.

 Place the pot on the stove over high heat to bring it to a boil (uncovered).

-When it is at a rolling boil, reduce the heat to medium to bring it down to a simmer.
+When it reaches a rolling boil, reduce the heat to medium to bring it down to a simmer.

-When the rice is cooked, open the lid, then pour another ½ cup of coconut milk over the rice.
+When the rice is done, open the lid and pour in another ½ cup of coconut milk along with a tablespoon of sugar.

-How to Make Nasi Lemak in a Rice Cooker
+How to Cook Nasi Lemak in a Rice Cooker

-- Put the lid back on and let the rice sit for about 5 more minutes before serving.
+Give it a good mix, then close the lid and let the rice sit for about 5 minutes to absorb all that extra flavor.

-Nasi Lemak is quite versatile so you can also serve it with other spicy sauces/dishes such as Rendang or Ayam Masak Merah.
+While the sambal is the signature condiment, nasi lemak can also be quite versatile.
+You’ll often see it served with other spicy sauces/dishes such as Rendang or Ayam Masak Merah.

-Side note: Nasi Lemak (just the rice) also pairs extremely well with Tamarind Shrimp!
+By the way, Nasi Lemak also pairs extremely well with Tamarind Shrimp!

 Would you like to save this?

-If you have access to it, you may also add 1 teaspoon of belacan.
-This is optional but highly recommended!
+If you have access to it, add 1 teaspoon of belacan.
+This is optional but highly recommended for authentic flavor.

 Heat 2 tablespoons of cooking oil in a wok over medium heat.